andrei-akopian/ListOfInterestingAlgorithms/README.md

 # Algorithms

-Infortunetly most tutorials focus on the implementation of the algorithms, and not on the math behind them.
+Unfortunetly most tutorials focus on the implementation of the algorithms, and not on the math behind them.
 So lets make a list of problems that put the math before the code.

 ## Template